course-dprep/Investigating-IMDB-data/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-718a45dd9cf7e7f842a935f5ebbe5719a5e09af4491e668f4dbf3b35d5cca122.svg)](https://classroom.github.com/online_ide?assignment_repo_id=11726002&assignment_repo_type=AssignmentRepo)

-# IMDB- the unfluence of a director on the movies openinggross
+# IMDB- the influence of a director on the movies openinggross

 This project estimates how much influence the director of a movie has on the money the movies makes in its opening weekend.
 We have created an analyzation of the connection between director and opening gross, taking in to account the; amount of theaters the movie is shown in, the genre of the movie and also the runtime of the movie (length of the movie in minutes.). this tool helps to create an insight into the amount of influence a director has on the success of a movie.